owncloud/ocis/extensions/storage/testing.md

 9.  make a PR that has the fixed code, relevant lines removed from the expected failures file and bug demonstration tests deleted.

     If the changes also affect the `ocis` repository make sure the changes get ported over there.
-    That will need the fixed code in `ocis-reva` to be applied to `ocis` along with the test-related changes.
+    That will need the fixed code in `storage` to be applied to `ocis` along with the test-related changes.

 ### Notes
 - in a normal case the test-code cleans up users after the test-run, but if a test-run is interrupted (e.g. by CTRL+C) users might have been left on the LDAP server.
 In that case rerunning the tests requires wiping the users in the ldap server, otherwise the tests will fail when trying to populate the users.
 This can be done by simply running `docker stop docker-slapd && docker rm docker-slapd` and [restarting the LDAP server container](#run-a-ldap-server-in-a-docker-container)